vitvel/ACHSI/README.md

     HSAC - analytic continuation of nested harmonic sum
     LiNSubs - numerical values for MZV's basis

-The ACHSI.m file contains examples of the above functions.
+The ACHSIexamples.m file contains examples of the above functions.

 The files LiSubsRew1w6.m and LiSubsImw1w6.m contain relations between multiple polylogarithms with arguments -1, 1, -I, I up to weight 6.
 The basis of multiple polylogarithms is denoted as LiB[a1, a2, ..., aL]